 In 2021, Vaynerchuk presented a tempting offer: buyers would receive an NFT for every dozen copies of his book Twelve and a Half purchased within 24 hours.
 This set a new benchmark for the publishing industry.

 THE FUTURE OF NFTS

 The crypto world is dynamic.
-A dozen new crazy NFT startup facts will likely crop up by the time you read this, warranting a brand new article!
+A dozen new crazy NFT startups facts will likely crop up by the time you read this, warranting a brand-new article!

 Working with the NFT industry and spending many hours researching NFTs has shown us that the potential of NFTs is nearly infinite.

 If the next five years are anything like the last few months, NFT startups will disrupt a wide range of industries in a massive way.